JiveshDhakate/Procure-Sense-RAG/README.md

 ---
 ## 2.4 Model Configuration

-The Spear RAG system uses **OpenAI models** via the `langchain-openai` integration for both reasoning and semantic embeddings.
+The Procure Sense RAG system uses **OpenAI models** via the `langchain-openai` integration for both reasoning and semantic embeddings.
 All parameters are tuned for **accuracy, determinism, and explainable supplier analysis**.

 ---